Diapause in Ants:

 Some species of ants have a reproductive strategy where the newly fecundated queen ant will overwinter (go through diapause) without laying eggs and begin to lay eggs in the following spring when environmental conditions become more favourable.
 This allows the first workers to survive through winter conditions and ensures a good start to the colony.
 During the overwintering period, the queen will remain inactive and conserve energy, waiting for the conditions to become favourable for egg-laying and colony growth.

-Examples of queen ants that do this; are Crematogaster cerasi, Lasius neoniger and Lasius brevicornis, among others.
+Examples of queen ants that exhibit this behavior include Crematogaster cerasi, Lasius neoniger, and Lasius brevicornis, among others.

 How long and when, & can it be skipped?